Entropy Rate Maximization of Markov Decision Processes under Linear Temporal Logic Tasks: Introduction

-The rest of the paper is organized as follows.
-We provide some preliminary definitions in Section~\ref{sec:2} and formulate the problem in Section~\ref{sec:3}.
-In Section~\ref{sec:4}, we solve an unconstrained problem for a specific class of MDPs.
-We then present a state classification approach in Section~\ref{sec:5} and use the result to present a complete synthesis algorithm in Section~\ref{sec:6}.
-Finally, we present the case study and conclude the paper in Section~\ref{sec:7} and Section~\ref{sec:8}, respectively.
+The remaining parts of the paper are organized as follows.
+We first introduce some necessary preliminaries in Section~\ref{sec:2} and then formulate the problem of entropy rate maximization under LTL constraints in Section~\ref{sec:3}.
+In Section~\ref{sec:4}, we solve the problem by focusing on a special class of MDPs called communicating MDPs.
+Next, in Section~\ref{sec:5}, we introduce the technique of state-level classification and show how to leverage this technique to solve the problem for the general case in Section~\ref{sec:6}.
+Two case studies on robot task planning are provided in Section~\ref{sec:7} to illustrate our results.
+Finally, we conclude the paper in Section~\ref{sec:8}.